shankx50/shankx50.github.io/_posts/2015-04-20-test-driven-development.markdown

 Unit tests are the first line of defense for catching bugs, but sometimes issues come up with integration between components which can't be captured in a unit test.
 End-to-end tests are made to find these problems.

+<h3 id="mocking">Please, mock me!</h3>

+As so often in programming, it helps understanding concepts by first looking at their literal meaning. ***Mocking and unit testing go hand in hand.*** Simple unit testing may rely on a function alone, but you will see that you will quickly have to mock dependencies. ***So what is mocking?*** The dictionary says : <q>...arranged for training or practice, or performed as a demonstration...</q> We arrange, orchestrate, or mimic situations in which we want our code to behave in a certain way.
+We are fooling the code to believe that it lives in a certain environment.

+Let's look at a very practical example.
+You may have a block of code that takes a list and sorts it in alphabetical order.
+Sorting the list correctly is the logic you want to test.
+Now you need to get that list from somewhere.
+You could just hard-code it in your test - and that's fine depending on what your test needs to achieve.
+However, it is very likely that your function gets the list from an external resource.
+Say you want a list of 10 names, then you could call this <a href="http://www.filltext.com/?rows=10&fname={firstName}&lname={lastName}&pretty=true" target="_blank">external resource</a>.
+If you just clicked on the link, you saw that the friendly people of <a href="http://www.filltext.com" target="_blank">www.FillText.com</a> provide this free service for development needs.

+Can we use this service to arrange our test then?
+We could, but it is ***good practice*** to have ***tests that do not depend on external resources***.
+What if *FillText* were to discontinue their services?
+What if you have the power to unintentionally break that external resource?
+That's why you want to ***make your tests independent*** by mocking/faking that resource within the test.
+Basically you have to create your own *FillText* that returns the list to the code you want to test.
+How this is done is a more advance topic that goes beyond the scope of this post.
+But I do want you to understand what mocking is, and why it is important and even necessary to write good unit tests.

+I have only worked with mocks within Angular and I have seen that <a href="https://docs.angularjs.org/api/ngMock/service/$httpBackend" target="_blank">$httpBackend</a> is one option to mock such a resource.
+Again, that's only one option!

 ##End-to-end tests (E2E) according to <a href="http://www.techopedia.com/definition/7035/end-to-end-test" target="_blank">techopedia</a>

 End-to-end testing involves ensuring that **integrated components of an application function as expected**.
 The entire application is tested in a real-world scenario such as communicating with the database, network, hardware and other applications.